- Becca Robinson, Bach Elementary third/fourth grade teacher

 The new playground allows Haisley’s special needs students to play outside as easily as their general education peers.

 Every year, Haisley fifth graders dissect squid.
 It’s a way to get them interested in life science, said teacher Jim Weindorf.
-The students, lead by pharamacologist and toxicologist Dr. Alan Brown, learned how to cut the squid open, determine if it is a male or …
+The students, lead by pharamacologist and toxicologist Dr. Alan Brown, learned how to cut …

 The Ann Arbor PTO Thrift Shop is located at 2280 S. Industrial Highway.
 The shop sells furniture, clothing, books, home goods, electronics, craft supplies and more.
-By Tara Cavanaugh The Ann Arbor PTO Thrift Shop’s mission is to support the schools.
-And three times each …
+By Tara Cavanaugh The Ann Arbor PTO Thrift Shop’s …

 By Tara Cavanaugh At the Haisley Heritage Festival, you can feel like you’re a world away –– and right at home.
 The annual festival highlights students’ families and cultures with booths, foods and dances.
-It also creates a sense of community within the school itself. …
+It …

 By Tara Cavanaugh You can learn a lot by playing in the dirt.
 You can learn about starting seeds, pulling weeds, the life cycle and the compost pile.
-Now that spring is in full swing, Tappan Middle School students are learning all that and more …
+Now that spring is in full swing, …

 This year’s kindergarten round-ups are more kid-centered, teaching parents and future students about the kindergarten experience.